cbishop76/PC2HASS/README.md

       content_type: 'application/json'
       payload: '{"cmd": "pcres_load", "data": "TV Only - 4k.xml"}'
 ```
-Then use the rest_command in your script or automation.
+**Then** use the rest_command in your script or automation.

 ## Mini-Media Player Example
 The buttons on the Mini-Media Player card ( https://github.com/kalkih/mini-media-player ) shown above were created with script(s) and the additional `rest_command` (s)

-First a script in `scripts.yaml` for the 4k button:
+Example script in `scripts.yaml` for the 4k button shown:
 ```
 '1580231972116':
   alias: ht_pc4k